borg286/sevtech/README.md

 * If you silk touch mine Silicon and Redstone, you get Silicon and Redstone Ores.
 You can crush the ores with a Actually Additions crusher into a lot more resources than you would get if you simply mined the geolosys ores.
 This can help you get your 64k drive more easily.
 Other ores this works with is: Lapis, Coal, Nether Quartz (don't silk touch assorted quartz though).

 * Once you have decent power generation, a T1 Void miner from EnvironmentalTech is easy to make.
 It needs about 660RF/t.

+* The Electric Arc Furnace from Galacticraft will DOUBLE outputs of ordinarily smelted ores.
+This is extremely useful for Meteoric Iron and Unrefined Desh!

 ## Storage